elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 ---

-### What happens when we try to scroll the document when it is not fully built?
+### What happens if we try to scroll the document when the DOM does not get fully constructed?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If we try to scroll the page with a script in &#8249;head&#8250;, it will not work, because the DOM is not fully built.
-It is common to place these types of scripts at the bottom of the document or in a deferred script.</div><br />
+  <div><strong>Interview Response:</strong> If we try to scroll the page with a script in &#8249;head&#8250;, it fails because the DOM is not fully built.
+It is common to place these scripts at the bottom of the document or in a deferred script.</div><br />
-  <div><strong>Technical Response:</strong> To scroll the page with JavaScript, its DOM must be fully built.
-For instance, if we try to scroll the page with a script in &#8249;head&#8250;, it will not work, because the DOM is not fully built.
-It is common to place these types of scripts at the bottom of the document or in a deferred script.
-The defer attribute tells the browser not to wait for the script.
-Instead, the browser will continue to process the HTML, build the DOM.
-The script loads “in the background”, and then runs when the DOM is fully built.
+  <div><strong>Technical Response:</strong> To scroll the page with JavaScript, the DOM must be fully constructed.
+For example, attempting to scroll the page with a script in the &#8249;head&#8250; fails because the DOM is not fully built.
+It is common to place these scripts at the bottom of the document or in a deferred script.
+The defer property instructs the browser not to wait for the script to complete.
+Instead, the browser continues processing the HTML and building the DOM.
+The script loads "in the background" and starts when the DOM gets fully constructed.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />